Michael Lippman, Partner

 In setting up George Michael’s 2014 album Symphonica (a #1 debut in the UK and four other countries), Nick engineered a slick roll out.
 The artist’s web site underwent a “black out”, inciting the fans to question his next move.
 Then, he launched an interactive app and unique events throughout the two weeks leading up to the album’s release.

 In 2015 Nick started the technology Incubator Ava Jade, LLC.
 Ava Jade specializes in connecting amazing technology with the entertainment world emphasizing on the music industry.
-Nick sits on the Board of Advisors for fast growing technology startups; Co-Promote, Crowdzilla, Ampsy, Top-Fan, Fan Flex, Gigmor and Rage On.
+Nick sits on the Board of Advisors for fast growing technology startups; Co-Promote, Crowdzilla, Ampsy, Top-Fan, Fan Flex, Gigmor,Rage-Onand Dreamchain.
+Dreamchain was Ava Jade’s first company working on the blockchain and in cryptocurrency.
 To date each one of these companies has grown exponentially since Nick joined the respective teams.

-As well in the summer of 2016 Nick and his business partner and father Michael, was featured in Billboard Magazine’s “From The Desk Of”.
-In September of 2016, Nick signed rapper Chris Webby as a management client.
+As well in the summer of 2016 Nick and his business partner and father Michael, was featured in Billboard Magazine’s “From the Desk Of”.

 Nick’s passion and acumen drives results and breeds loyalty.
 “It’s about understanding the transformation in the business and being proactive without being too eager,” he said.
 “Risk taking is inherent in show business but as managers we need to focus on taking calculated risks, that protect and impact artists, enhance the fan experience, and move the industry forward.”